Nashville places a high priority on protecting and linking open space and building greenway trails.

 Visit our Maps page for descriptions and locations of individual trails.

-For a county-wide view, look at the front page of the Greenways Brochure for paved trails, and the back page for unpaved trails.
+For a county-wide view, download the Greenways Brochure for paved and unpaved trails.

 We also have an interactive map for the Greenways for Nashville.